SPIRITUAL CHRISTIAN

 Prior to this time, with the exception of a very small number of people, men and women rarely entertained thoughts of themselves in terms of their individual needs, ambitions, insights, or desires as we do today.
 People of this time period were conscious, but not self-conscious; they were slowly awakening to individual self-consciousness which we call ego.
 (See: Perception)

 To ensure survival, their thoughts were mainly focused on meeting their immediate needs or their duties to the family or tribe.
 They did not have the time, inclination, or communication skills to trouble themselves with what lay beyond their environment.
-For example, throughout the recorded histories of Greece, Rome, China, the Middle East, and Europe from before the time of Christ and until the time of the conquistadors, many people accepted as fact the idea that the world is flat.
+For example, throughout the recorded histories of Greece, Rome, China, the Middle East, and Europe from before the time of I and until the time of the conquistadors, many people accepted as fact the idea that the world is flat.

 From art, literature, and anthropology, we know our ancestors appeared to look like us, but we should remember that at the time, most people did not think of the world beyond their tribal or community territory, let alone, consider that they were on a living planet moving in space where concepts of individual freedom and self-fulfillment would someday emerge.